 To finalise your permit, you can make the payment online.
 Alternatively, you can go to a Queensland Parks and Wildlife Service office or permit-issuing agents or call 13 74 68 (see how to purchase Fraser Island permits below).

 Make sure you print your permit so you can add the tag to your tent or trailer.
 It’s recommended to insert it in a plastic pocket, so it stays readable even if it rains.

-How much does Fraser Island camping permit cost?
+How much does the Fraser Island camping permit cost?

-Last time I checked, Fraser Island camping permit costs $6.55 per person per night.
-There’s a family rate at $26.20 per family (maximum eight people) per night for one or two adults accompanying children from five to 18 years, as children under five years old can stay for free.
+Last time I checked, the Fraser Island camping permit cost $6.55 per person per night.
+There’s a family rate of $26.20 per family (maximum eight people) per night for one or two adults accompanying children from five to 18 years, as children under five years old can stay for free.

 How to purchase Fraser Island permits?

 You will need to purchase your Fraser Island permits before arriving on Fraser Island: rangers on Fraser Island do not sell permits.

 The best way to apply is online using your personal account on the Queensland National Parks website.